dth88/kmd-sync-bot/README.md

 ### API_COMMANDS_STATE
+Once you enter this state, you will be prompted to /setup_binary [link-to-downloadable-binaries-in.zip] this is because basically the whole idea of the bot is to test custom binaries.
 This is the state where you can start/stop tickers or get a current sync status on the server.
 Available keyboard:  Stop all - Stops all subchains from launch_params.py with optional cleanup.
                      Stop KMD - Stops main chain individually with optional cleanup.
                     Start all - Starts all subchains from launch_params.py Start KMD - Starts main chain individually.
                    Get status - Displays a table with chains that are currently syncing.
-                  Restart API - Triggers automatically when you upload new launch_params.py in chat.
                   Server info - Displays current server info.
                 Change server - Sends you to CHOOSE_SERVER_STATE to pick another server.
                 Launch params - Drops current launch_params.py file in chat.
 Edit it and drop it back.